mahima-manik/flutter-starter-kit-docs/src/content/docs/get_started.md

 - `/pages`: This folder contains all the pages(screens) of the app.
 Example: Login page, Home page, Profile page, etc.
 - `/components`: Components are reusable UI parts of the app.
 They can be used across multiple pages.
 Example: buttons, sliders, text input field, cards, etc.
-- `/models`: This folder contains all the models of the app.
-Example: User model, Post model, etc.
+- `/models`: Models are classes that define the structure of the data.
+It is used to validate we expect to receive from any service and also to define the structure of the data we are sending to any service.
+Example: User model, product model, etc.
-- `/services`: Services are reusable code that interacts with Firebase, Stripe, Mailgun, etc. Example: Auth service, Firestore service, etc.
+- `/services`: Service classes contain the code to interact with Firebase, Stripe, Mailgun, etc. Example: Auth service, Firestore service, etc.
 - `/theme`: This folder contains all the theme related code of the app.
 Example: Colors, Fonts, etc.